Categories

 Commodity broker of the year

 This category is open to all brokers from the largest interdealers to the smallest boutique brokers.
-Entrants should be able to demonstrate outperformance in the market segments in which they operate in terms of market knowledge, calibre of clients, speed of matching clients, technology offered etc.
+Entrants should be able to demonstrate outperformance in the market segments in which they operate.
+This could include depth of market knowledge, speed of matching clients, ability to reach a wide range of market participants, willingness to enter new markets, market share, market access, technology offered etc.

 Commodity exchange of the year